coffeecodeconverter/VB.Net-Lib-Smooth-Windows/README.md

 #### `Smooth.GetTaskbarThickness()`
 Returns an integer representing the thickness of the taskbar, either in height or width depending on orientation.

+#### `Smooth.Wait(milliseconds)`
+Non-Blocking Delay, can be used as a sleep command without blocking UI, but also for chaining multiple animations together to create effects

 #### `Smooth.SetWindowTransparency(ByRef form, opacityInt1to100)`
 Sets the transparency level of a form, where opacity is an integer value between 1 and 100.